MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

 # Assign or share guides

 When you create a guide, you are the owner of the guide.
 If you would like another person in your organization to also have ownership of the guide, then you can assign the ownership of a guide to that person.
 You can assign the ownership of a Guide to a user or team.
-You can also assign the ownership of a Guide to yourself if you have a system administrator role with the assign privilege.
+You can also assign the ownership of a Guide to yourself if you have a role with the assign privilege.

 If you want to keep ownership of the guide but let someone else work on it with you, then use the **Share** option to share the guide.